What is business process automation? Benefits and uses

 Streamline your operations with Xero's automation tools

-Xero simplifies how you automate business processes with built-in tools that handle your accounting automatically.
-Just Ask Xero (JAX) is an AI-powered assistant that reconciles your bank statements, reminds you about payments, and automates based on rules.
+Xero simplifies business process automation with built-in tools that handle your accounting automatically.
+Just Ask Xero (JAX) is an AI-powered assistant that reconciles your bank statements, reminds you about payments, and automates tasks based on rules you set.

 These features save you time, reduce errors, and keep your finances running smoothly, so you can focus on growing your business.